lammps/lammps/doc/src/Errors_messages.rst

    Keywords that refer to time (such as cpu, elapsed) do not make sense in between runs.

-*Threshhold for an atom property that isn't allocated* A dump threshold has been requested on a quantity that is not defined by the atom style used in this simulation.
+*Threshold for an atom property that isn't allocated* A dump threshold has been requested on a quantity that is not defined by the atom style used in this simulation.